chatpin/b-notes/notes/reflecting-back.md

 Fri 02 Oct 2020 15:37:12 BST

-# reflecting-back/note-taking
+# Reflecting Back: Note-Taking

-So where to begin?
+Where to begin?
 Probably with my initial motivation.

-It began about a year ago, coinciding with the decision to try to repurpose the old (2005) ppc-mac-mini with an install of FreeBSD.
-I found taking down notes, usually on scraps of paper, indispensible.
-I would copy down instructions, lists of simple commands and then anything else I thought might be useful.
-My notes-taking process at that stage might better be described as 'collecting'.
-Those initial notes were then eventually sorted and transfered to a (handwritten) notebook.
-This in turn lead me to explore the subject: practice and methodologies employed in note-taking systems.
+In 2019, I set out to repurpose an old (2005) PPC Mac Mini by installing FreeBSD.
+As I worked through the process, I found that jotting down notes—often on scraps of paper—became indispensable.
+I recorded instructions, simple command lists, and anything else that seemed useful.
+At that stage, my note-taking was more akin to *collecting* rather than organizing.
+Eventually, I sorted and transferred these notes into a handwritten notebook, which led me to explore note-taking as a structured practice—its methodologies, tools, and potential applications.

-More recently I have begun the process of transcribing the contents of the notebook into an online digital archive, where it can be made freely available at all times.
-My aims in undertaking this project are:
+More recently, I’ve begun transcribing the contents of my notebook into a digital archive, making it freely accessible at all times.
+My goals for this project are:

- * To use it as the means to further investigate the subject of note-taking systems and methodologies.
+- To deepen my understanding of note-taking systems and methodologies.

- * To explore a range of tools to gain a better understanding of their potential.
+- To explore various tools and assess their potential.

- *  To eventually develop a suitable personal system to support my projects, ideas and encourage organised and interconnected thinking.
+- To develop a personal system that supports my projects, ideas, and fosters organized, interconnected thinking.
 ___
 [hypertext](./hypertext.md)
 [markdown-misc](./markdown-misc.md)